 Provides support for: DOMS, AMS, and minor joint pain.

 cbdMD Freeze is a topical gel formulated with pain-fighting menthol.
 It also contains varying concentrations of CBD for topical support.
-The Freeze product comes in two different packaging options – a squeeze tube and an award-winning CBD topical roller.
+The Freeze product comes in an award-winning CBD topical roller.

 The directions for use are easy – simply apply cbdMD Freeze to the affected area up to four times per day.

 Along with easy application of CBD, menthol provides an almost immediate cooling sensation to muscles and joints.